 In an admonishing tone of voice Ginny said, "You're not going flying on that are you?"

-Harry and Ron just glance at each other.
+Harry and Ron just glanced at each other.

 Ginny rolled her eyes.
 She took the broom from Harry and handed it to Ron.
 Then she pointed her wand toward the Burrow.
 "Accio broom!"